Lobster Tail Cooking: Easy Recipes for Perfect Results

 Both frozen and fresh lobster tails can deliver delicious results, but personally, I'm a fresh lobster kind of person.
 If you opt for frozen, ensure they are properly sealed and stored at a low temperature to preserve their quality.

-The Live Option: A Culinary Adventure
+The Live Option: A culinary adventure

 If you’re feeling adventurous, consider asking your local fishmonger for live lobster tails.
 It’s an experience that brings the ocean directly to your table.
 Just make sure they’re expertly cooked before you enjoy them, and you’ll be rewarded with the freshest possible flavour.